Half-year Financial Report

 For the six months ended 30 September 2025

-1 The Unaudited Half-Yearly Financial Report has been prepared on the basis of the accounting policies set out in the statutory accounts of the Company for the year ended 31 March 2025.
-Unquoted investments have been valued in accordance with IPEV Valuation Guidelines (as updated in December 2022).
+The Unaudited Half-Yearly Financial Report has been prepared on the basis of the accounting policies set out in the statutory accounts of the Company for the year ended 31 March 2025.
+Investments have been valued in accordance with IPEV Valuation Guidelines.

-3 Copies of the Unaudited Half-Yearly Financial Report for the six months ended 30 September 2025 will be sent to shareholders via their chosen method of communication and are available for inspection at the Registered Office of the Company at The Shard, 32 London Bridge Street, London, SE1 9SG.
-Copies are also available electronically at www.foresight.group.
+Copies of the Unaudited Half-Yearly Financial Report for the six months ended 30 September 2025 will be sent to Shareholders via their chosen method and will be available for inspection at the Registered Office of the Company at The Shard, 32 London Bridge Street, London SE1 9SG.

 The Net Asset Value per share is based on net assets at the end of the period and on the number of shares in issue at the date.